BerendPronk/minor-touch-cmd/README.md

 $ npm start
 ```

-## Goals
+## Personal goals
-What do I want to achieve with this project, exactly?
+What do I personally want to achieve with this project, exactly?
 It's listed here:

 - Build a unique experience for a large touchscreen interface
 - Build a clean content management system in NodeJS, that'll be named Subterra